-SPC Radiologic Technology - Class attendance is mandatory.
 It is extremely important that students arrive for class on time.
 Tardiness disrupts the instructor and the other students.
-Students who chronically arrive late will be counseled and if necessary, dropped from the class regardless of their grade point average.
+Students who chronically arrive late will be counseled.
 The student should be prepared for class at the scheduled class start time.
+3 tardies will equal 1 absence.

-Students with perfect attendance will be awarded 2 points to their final grade at the end of the semester.
+Students with perfect attendance and two or less tardies will be awarded 2 points to their final grade at the end of the semester.